sirelawrence/Lawrence-website/content/terms.md

 ---

 Add your terms here and set `draft: false` to publish it.
-Otherwise, delete this file if you don't need it.
+Otherwise, delete this file if you don't need it."